rundeck/docs/docs/upgrading/upgrading.md

 - Stop Rundeck (stop service or kill the process)

-- _Windows_ Edit the file start_rundeck.bat located on your `$RDECK_BASE` dir and change the name of your rundeck.war file with the name of the downloaded file, e.g. "rundeckpro-enterprise-{{{rundeckVersionFull}}}.war"
+- _Windows_ Edit the file start_rundeck.bat located on your `$RDECK_BASE` dir and change the name of your rundeck.war file with the name of the downloaded file, e.g. "rundeckpro-enterprise-{{$rundeckVersionFull}}.war"

 ```
  java %RDECK_CLI_OPTS% %RDECK_SSL_OPTS% -jar rundeckpro-enterprise-4.10.2-20201111.war --skipinstall -d >> %CURDIR%\var\logs\service.log 2>&1